 Network confirms the payment request is accepted and will be routed to the selected Payout Provider.

-Network sends payout instruction to the Payout Provider including: amount in local currency, USDT settlement amount, quote ID, recipient bank account details, and complete travel rule data for compliance validation.
+Network sends payout instruction to the Payout Provider including: amount in local currency, USD settlement amount, quote ID, recipient bank account details, and complete travel rule data for compliance validation.

 Payout Provider responds within 30 seconds indicating acceptance or rejection.
 If accepted, the provider commits to completing the payout.
 At this moment of acceptance, settlement amounts are locked in.
 Provider validates travel rule data against internal AML rules and may reject if suspicious transactions are identified.

-Network increases credit usage of Pay-in Provider at Payout Provider by the USD equivalent of the payout amount.
-This tracks the obligation that will be settled with USDT.
+Network decreases the available credit of the OFI at Payout Provider by the USD equivalent of the payout amount.

-Network notifies Payout Provider of the increased credit usage, showing how much credit remains available for additional payments from this counterparty before settlement is required.
+Network notifies Payout Provider of the decreased available credit, showing how much credit remains available for additional payments from this OFI.

-Payout Provider completes the local currency disbursement through domestic payment rails (bank transfer, IBAN, ACH, SEPA, mobile wallet, or other local payment methods) and reports completion to the Network, including payment receipt details and transaction IDs where available by local rails.
+Payout Provider completes the local currency disbursement through domestic payment rails and reports completion to the Network, including payment receipt details and transaction IDs where available by local rails.
 Timing varies by jurisdiction: seconds for instant payment systems, up to days for traditional clearing systems.

-Network notifies Pay-in Provider that the payout has been successfully completed.
-Network charges both providers a fee of 5 basis points (0.05%) from the USD equivalent of the transaction amount, recorded in the accounting ledger.
-Total network fee is 10 basis points (0.10%) per complete transaction.
+Network notifies OFI that the payout has been successfully completed.
+Network charges the payout provider a fee based on the USD equivalent of the transaction amount, recorded in the accounting ledger.
+This fee is paid separately on a periodic basis.

 Payment flow notes